JSpdx/FOCUSER/README.md

 - Retrieves information from the International Space Station's RSS feed using the BeautifulSoup webscraping package

-## Technologies/Practices
-	- Used the MVC/MTV framework Django to build a web application in Python
+## Technologies/Practices- Used the MVC/MTV framework Django to build a web application in Python
 - Integrated APIs from NASA and Wolfram Alpha to add dynamic, self-updating features to the application
 - USED HTML GET and POST methods to add state to pages.
 - Used SQLite RDBMS to store form entries, and user selected favorites
 - Used Virtualenv virtual environment to maintain a consistent and compatible development environment
 - Used Agile methodologies throughout development including daily standups and user stories to keep production moving forward
 - Used Azure DevOps as a platform for project management
 - Used Git to maintain code integrity in a team with multiple developers

-- Languages used:
+###Languages used:
 - Python
 - Javascript
 - HTML and CSS

 ## Highlights
 	'''